HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 ## Do I need to know how to code?

-TODO THIS SECTION

-At a minimum, you should be familiar enough with a programming language to be able to read and understand code snippets.
+To be a technical writer in the software industry, you should be familiar enough with a programming language to understand sections of code when reading it.

-On the other end of the spectrum, you can be a full-fledged engineer with years of experience developing software

-Of course, this
-expectation is going to be different for

-It's helpful if you've
-actually written applications, even

-—
+It's also likely that you'll be writing small sections of sample code, referred to as code snippets.
+The complexity of the code snippets vary greatly and engineers usually help create and review them, also providing writers the opportunity to learn as they're creating the docs.

+The coding ability of technical writers spans a broad spectrum of experience and capability.
+There are writers who can code as well as the engineers they work with, and writers with little programming knowledge or experience.
+The same can be said for the products and technologies we write about.
+There are products that don't require any coding at all, while others are extremely technical and the writers spend a significant amount of effort on code samples.

 ## What other types of writing jobs are available?